wanoof/hello-world/README.md

 # hello-world
-Test repositiory for learning how to use Github
+Test repository for learning how to use Github

 Hi, I am a hobbyist learning how to use Github as one of the tools in my toolkit for creating great programs.